alex-kings/brio-project/PROGRESS.md

 - etc.

 Explain why we REQUIRE the circuit to be built in a try and retry way!
 MUCH more efficient than trying one single track until it builds!!!!
 - Explain the need for different kinds of piece flips!
 Why we even bother with those?
 Some pieces do not even need a piece flip, and some (most) can get away with a rotation of their connectors.
 Only the three connector pieces need an actual flip.

+IMPORTANT
+Found a bug where even unflippable pieces were tried flipped!!
+This is massive because it almost doubles the time taken to generate.